yet-another-static-site-generator/yass/docs/extending.md

 machine.
 This mean, for example Bash, Perl, Python scripts or any compiled program, anything what can be run from terminal.
-Second requirement is that extension (called *module*) must have ability to read environment variables, because at this moment, this is only one way to communicate between YASS and module.
+Second requirement is that extension (called *module*) must have ability to read environment variables, read standard input and write to standard output, because in that ways YASS and module communicate.
 Modules are per site not assigned to the program, thus every site can have own set of modules to run.

 <a href="#top">^ Top</a>